Gas leaks near flare as Total dismisses blast risk

-PARIS/LONDON Explosive natural gas is leaking from Total's (TOTF.PA) Elgin North Sea platform less than 100 metres from a flare which workers left burning as they evacuated the rig, the French energy company said on Wednesday.
+PARIS/LONDON Explosive natural gas is leaking from Total's Elgin North Sea platform less than 100 meters from a flare which workers left burning as they evacuated the rig, the French energy company said on Wednesday.

 Total dismissed the risk of a blast at the platform, 240 km (150 miles) off the east coast of Scotland, and the British government said the flame had to remain burning to prevent excess gas pressure from building up.